Advice for a Newbie: Tips for Office Parties & Shows

 I put my one page outline, a copy of the catalog, my recipe and the host info sheet in a binder with each page in seperate sheet protectors (I have the catalog pages seperated so each page is in a sheet protector) and keep it on the table with me at my show... that way I have it all in front of me and I feel much better!
 (Plus, with everything in sheet protectors, I don't have to worry about ruining anything... just wipe down and go on!)

-1. How can I make a good impression at my first office party or show?
+How can I encourage attendance at my office party?

 Similar Pampered Chef Threads